-- Add the onion, ginger, garlic, chilli and turmeric, and then cook for 5 minutes to soften and take a little colour.
+- Add the onion, ginger, garlic, chilli, turmeric, and then cook for 5 minutes to soften and take a little colour.

 - Add the potato, leek, tamarind, fish sauce (either) and water and bring to the boil and coat well in the sauce.

-- Turn the heat down, cover and gently simmer, stirring occasionally until the potato is cooked, but not falling apart.
-Probably 15-20 minutes.
+- Turn the heat down, cover and gently simmer, stirring occasionally until the potato is cooked but not falling apart.
+Approx 15-20 minutes.

-- You will find that the water will evaporate a little so you end up with a sauce consistency.
+- You will find that the water will evaporate a little to end up with a sauce consistency.